World Car Free Day and Play Streets

 For more information and inspiration for your 'Play Street', please find links below to help you with your day!

-Deadline for all applications is the 31 August 2021.
+Deadline for all applications was 31 August 2021.

 Please remember to Tweet your day #mertonplaystreets